 I hadn’t ever thought of the Garden of Eden like that.
 God, our perfect Father, had children who disobeyed and He certainly did all the “right” things.
 I am so very much not perfect, so why would I think I might have better luck?

 I am learning to surrender my daughters over to God.
 That doesn’t mean I stop being consistent, stop caring, stop teaching or throw my hands up in defeat, but it means saying, “God, I can’t change the behavior with what I’m doing, but you can.
 I trust you to work in their lives as I do my best.”

 [bctt tweet=”Father, I trust You to work in my daughter’s lives as I do my best to be their mom.
 Amen @itallmattersmom #lovemom”]

 I lift my girls up in prayer for their hearts, their attitudes and that one day they will choose Christ.

-I ask God to give my husband and I wisdom and patience in our parenting.
+Also asking God to give my husband and I wisdom and patience in our parenting, is key.
 It’s our first rodeo and, so far, we have two little souls who will see God first and foremost in our home.
 As my husband and I each spend time with God, I find that we are able to be better parents for our girls.

 Deuteronomy 6:6-9 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.